Thumbcoast Articles

 #6 Fishing

 Fishing in the fall is excellent, just ask any of the local charters.
 Although there are many fish varieties to be caught, walleye is the preferred fall catch for many anglers.
 Mark Romanack of Woods-N-Water News says “Anglers who target walleye in the fall are winners either way, and the fishing just gets better as the leaves drop and the temperatures get colder.”
 Some of the noted great spots are where Lake Huron meets the St. Clair River and in the St. Clair River.
-View the full article from October, 2021 for more details.
+View the full article for more details.
 Get the local fishing report by calling (810) 984-FISH.

 Oh My Gourd!